nietras/nietras.github.io/_posts/2021-01-22-onnxruntime.md

 ---
 layout: post
-title: ONNX Runtime - Build and benchmark with TensorRT, CUDA, DirectML execution providers on GeForce RTX 3070
+title: ONNX Runtime - Build with TensorRT, CUDA, DirectML execution providers and benchmark on GeForce RTX 3070 via C#
 ---
-TODO
-Windows 64-bit
+In this blog post I detail how to build [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Windows (10 64-bit).
+Most importantly with support for the NVidia TensorRT library, which can give significant performance improvements compared to vanilla CUDA/cuDNN.

 ## Pre-requisites
 * Windows 10 64-bit